kermado/NeuralBot/README.md

 #### DirectX Grabber

 The DirectX screen grabber uses the Windows Desktop Duplication API.
 This is supposedly the most efficient method, though the GDI method appears to be more efficient in practice.
+One important difference is that this method captures from the screen rather than the process main window.
+You may therefore need to disable ESP rendering in order to avoid confusing the neural network.

-A pre-built binary is included, though the complete [source code](https://github.com/kermado/DXGrabber) is available.
+A pre-built binary for the DirectX grabber is included, though the complete [source code](https://github.com/kermado/DXGrabber) is available.

 ### Object Detection